Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

 ## Review

 In this lab, you have completed:
 - Created the workspace
-- Created a KQL database
+- Created a eventstream
-- Created an eventstream
+- Created a eventhouse
 - Queried real-time data in a KQL database
+- Removed the workspace

 ## You have successfully completed this lab